near/nearcore/chain/indexer/README.md

 To run the NEAR Indexer connected to betanet we need to have configs and keys prepopulated, you can get them with the [nearup](https://github.com/near/nearup).
 Clone it and follow the instruction to run non-validating node (leaving account ID empty).

 Configs for betanet are in the `~/.near/betanet` folder.
-We need to ensure that NEAR Indexer follows all the necessary shards, so `"tracked_shards"` parameter in `~/.near/betaneta/config.json` needs to be configured properly.
+We need to ensure that NEAR Indexer follows all the necessary shards and syncs all the blocks, so `"tracked_shards"` and `"block_fetch_horizon"` parameters in `~/.near/betanet/config.json` need to be configured properly.
 For example, with a single shared network, you just add the shard #0 to the list:
 ```
+...
+"consensus": {
+  ...
+  "block_fetch_horizon": 18446744073709551615,
+  ...
+},
 ...
 "tracked_shards": [0],
 ...